Our Leadership: Counting Coup

 Gloria Eastman, M.A., Special projects coordinator

-Sharon No Heart, Immediate past president
+Sharon No Heart, Immediate past ChairPerson

 A Standing Rock Sioux elder currently focused on raising Indigenous foster children.
 Sharon served as manager of Little Earth of United Tribes, a public housing project in Minnesota built specifically for the Indigenous Community for five years and has recently sat on the Board of Rural America.
 She is married to the artist Daryl No Heart and served on the COUP Council from 2018-2024.
 We are grateful for her service, wisdom and guidance during her time with the COUP Council.